larryfast/DevOps_MindMap/Content/Deploy/-Deploy Gates.md

-- An aspect of the [[Anti-Pattern]]s that often hamstring CICD attempts
+- An aspect of the [[Anti-Patterns]]s that often hamstring CICD attempts
 	- Deployment gates
 	- Approvals
 	- Manual checklists